Hannibalthecanniba1/KrishnaiShan4ever-/README.md

 >
 > HAPPIEST 1 YEAR TO US
 >
-and its just a tiny piece of the internet, wrapped in love, just for you krishuuu🎀
+and its just a tiny piece of the internet, wrapped in love, just for my loml🎀